 FINANCIAL AID FOR INTERNATIONAL STUDENTS

-The Program on Law and Government does not offer any financial support for S.J.D. students at this time.
-Because education in the United States is expensive, international students are encouraged to seek funding from sources in their home countries.
 For assistance in locating sponsoring organizations, contact the U.S. embassy, consulate, or information agency in your country.
 Education USA also provides an extensive listing of scholarships and grants directed towards international students.

 Students applying for F-1 or J-1 visas must show sufficient funds for educational and personal expenses for each year they plan to study in the U.S. before the university will issue the necessary immigration forms.
 F-1 or J- 1 visas holders are not eligible for employment.
 For complete information on regulations and exceptions, visit AU's Office of International Student & Scholar Services website.